optimizely/oevents/README.md

 ## Additional Code

-This software incorporates code from the following open source projects:
+This software depends on code from the following open source projects:

 **aws-cli**
 Copyright (c) 2012-2020 Amazon.com, Inc. or its affiliates.